Charlottesville car attack: Perpetrator

 James Alex Fields Jr. (born April 26, 1997) drove the car.

 Fields's father had been killed in a car crash on December 5, 1996, five months before he was born.
 Fields was born in Kenton, Kentucky, and grew up with his mother, Samantha Bloom, who was paraplegic, in Florence, Kentucky.
-Bloom's parents died in a murder-suicide when she was 16 on August 21, 1984, when Bloom's father, 42-year-old self-employed contractor Marvin, killed his 37-year-old ex-wife Judy and himself.
 After living in southwest Florence for ten years, Bloom and Fields moved to Monclova Township, Lucas County, Ohio, for her job in late 2016.

 According to Fields' high-school history teacher, Derek Weimer, Fields was diagnosed with schizophrenia and prescribed an antipsychotic medication for anger management.
 Fields later told a judge that he was receiving treatment for bipolar disorder, anxiety, depression, and attention deficit hyperactivity disorder (ADHD).
+His attorneys also brought up his difficult upbringing and history of mental illness ahead of his sentencing.
+It was highlighted by his lawyers that he was brought up by a single paraplegic mother and suffered from trauma growing up knowing that his Jewish grandfather murdered his grandmother before committing suicide.

-Until his arrest in Charlottesville, Fields worked for about two years as a security guard in Ohio; he earned per hour and his income was $650 every two weeks.
+Until his arrest in Charlottesville, Fields worked for about two years as a security guard in Ohio.
 Fields's mother told the Toledo Blade that he had "recently moved out on his own."
 According to acquaintances, Fields "filled his time" playing video games and working at a local grocery store.